MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode2_Caucy/Session3.md

 **Initially**, Baron Étienne may come across as **kind and honorable**, but his inability to grasp the depth of his people’s suffering could frustrate the party.

 If the party presents evidence of Gérard’s corruption, Étienne might **struggle** to reconcile this with **his perception of Gérard**, leading to a moment of self-doubt and potential growth—or further denial.

-## Montreuil-sur-Rivière

-A picturesque town nestled along the banks of a wide, slow-moving river.

-- The town is known for
-  - cobblestone streets
-  - charming timber-framed houses
-  - grand stone bridge that connects the **two halves** of the settlement
-- At its heart stands the **Baron’s manor**, a modest yet elegant structure surrounded by well-tended gardens.
-- The town thrives on **trade and agriculture**, with bustling markets and riverboats constantly coming and going.

-The Baron’s influence is evident everywhere, from the pristine streets to the carefully maintained public spaces.
-His efforts to uphold the ideals of chivalry and prosperity are clear, but so too is his detachment from the struggles of his people.
-The town feels like a reflection of Étienne himself—noble in intent, beautiful in appearance, but blind to the quiet hardships that ripple beneath the surface.

-### Narrative Description

-> Montreuil-sur-Rivière is a charming town that seems to embody the ideals of Bretonnian beauty and order—at least at first glance.
-Nestled along the banks of a wide, slow-moving river, the town is a picture of pastoral tranquility.
-Cobblestone streets wind gracefully between timber-framed houses painted in soft, cheerful hues, and flower boxes overflow with vibrant blooms, adding splashes of color to every corner.
->
-> At the heart of the town stands the Baron’s manor, a modest yet elegant structure surrounded by meticulously tended gardens.
-The manor’s white walls gleam in the sunlight, and its golden stag emblem proudly adorns the gates, a symbol of nobility and vigilance.
-The river itself flows serenely beneath a grand stone bridge, its arches reflected in the water like a scene from a storybook.
->
->The markets are bustling but orderly, with vendors calling out their wares in melodic tones.
-Stalls display an abundance of fresh produce, fine textiles, and artisan goods, hinting at the region’s agricultural and trade prosperity.
-Children play along the riverbanks, their laughter mingling with the gentle hum of daily life.
->
->Yet, beneath this idyllic surface, subtle cracks begin to show.
-The townsfolk, while polite and welcoming, carry a quiet weariness in their eyes.
-Conversations often trail off into murmurs when knights or tax collectors pass by, their presence a reminder of the burdens imposed by the region’s governance.
-Notices of increased taxes are pinned discreetly to market boards, and a few empty stalls hint at merchants who could no longer afford their place.